droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/torcontrol.h - See the CPP file.

 ./src/txdb.cpp - Tx DB, which is chainstate/ (coin DB) + CCoinsView (CCoinsViewDB).
-Includes related #defs and such.
+Includes related #defs and such, such as the transaction position in a block file (CDiskTxPos - [*moved from ./src/main.h in 0.13](https://github.com/bitcoin/bitcoin/pull/7815)).

 ./src/txdb.h - See the CPP file.